pages

 Upload a _pgs_ignore to the root of each project.
 We are using the same rules as .gitignore using this parser.

-If you want to allow all files without ignoring anything, add a _pgs_ignore with any comment (to get around how we handle 0-byte files):
+If you want to allow all files without ignoring anything, add a _pgs_ignore with any comment:

 # dont ignore files